Permanent care for Aboriginal children - advice

 • the Secretary is satisfied that the order sought will accord with the Aboriginal child placement principle and

-2. the court has received a report from an Aboriginal agency that recommends the making of the order and
+b) the court has received a report from an Aboriginal agency that recommends the making of the order and

-3. a cultural plan has been prepared for the child.
+c) cultural plan has been prepared for the child.

 Recommendation or non-recommendation of the PCO

-Where the VACCA permanent care program recommends the making of the order and providing all other assessment considerations are positive, child protection or the A&PC team should proceed to lodge the application for a PCO at the Children's Court.
+Where the VACCA permanent care program recommends the making of the order and providing all other assessment considerations are positive, Child Protection or the A&PC team should proceed to lodge the application for a PCO at the Children's Court.

 If the VACCA permanent care program does not recommend the placement, the Court cannot make a PCO in respect of an Aboriginal child.
-Child protection or the A&PC team is required to arrange another AFLDM meeting, with VACCA in attendance, to explore other options for the child.
+Child Protection or the A&PC team is required to arrange another AFLDM meeting, with VACCA in attendance, to explore other options for the child.
 The above process is repeated in full if the permanency objective remains permanent care.

 Considerations for good practice